PrivateRookie/gotham-middleware-basicauth/README.md

 - [ ] More elegant error handle and log output
 - [ ] Add doc
 - [ ] Add unit test
+- [ ] Extend protocol to enable logout and login control
+- [ ] publish to crates.io